EdisonRivera/EdisonRivera/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying on Escuela Politécnica Nacional
 - 🌱 I’m currently learning OSWP
-- ⚡ Fun fact: Mi nombre es Edison Rivera